Johnson criticises ‘deranged’ Brexit plan, proposes bridge to Ireland

 In remarks that will fuel speculation about Mr Johnson’s leadership ambitions, he highlighted a key distinction between himself and Ms May: “Unlike the prime minister, I campaigned for Brexit.”

-In an interview with the Sunday Times, Mr Johnson said the UK should build a bridge to Ireland and put the HS2 rail line on hold to focus on a high-speed link in the north of England.
+In an interview with the Sunday Times, Mr Johnson said the UK should build a bridge between Britain and Ireland and put the HS2 rail line on hold to focus on a high-speed link in the north of England.

 “What we need to do is build a bridge between our islands.
 Why don’t we?
 Why don’t we?” he said.
 “There is so much more we can do, and what grieves me about the current approach to Brexit is that we are just in danger of not believing in ourselves, not believing in Britain.”